MFT Degrees, Schools, and Careers in Virginia

 The state of Virginia is very specific about what is required of students wishing to practice as an MFT in the state.
 The state requires students to have a graduate degree in MFT or a closely related field.
 Also, that degree must be accredited by either the COAMFTE or CACREP in order to qualify.

 Generally, accreditation serves as the “stamp of approval,” for the quality of a specific education program.
 In this case, accreditation from one of those two bodies is required in order to even practice as a licensed marriage and family counselor.
 Any program accredited by COAMFTE likely meets all requirements for state licensure; additionally, there is benefit to pursuing degrees accredited by COAMFTE or CACREP if an individual hopes to pursue licensure in more than one state (as most states accept COAMFTE-accredited educations!).

 Career Opportunities for MFTs in Virginia

 Marriage and Family Therapy is on the rise.
-The Bureau of Labor Statistics estimates the number of professional marriage and family therapists across the country will grow roughly 20 percent job over the next decade!
-In addition, the U.S. News and World Report recently called MFT the No. 3 career in the social services, based on parameters such as job growth, salary, flexibility, and upward mobility.
+The Bureau of Labor Statistics estimates the number of professional marriage and family therapists across the country will grow roughly 14% over the next decade!
+In addition, the U.S. News and World Report recently called MFT the No. 20 career in the social services, based on parameters such as job growth, salary, flexibility, and upward mobility.

-According to the BLS, Virginia is home to more than 1,000 professional marriage and family therapists thus making it one of the 10 most populous states in the country for employment in the field.
-The annual average salary for MFTs in Virginia is almost $50,000, which is less than the national average of $53,520.
+According to the BLS, Virginia is home to about 590 professional marriage and family therapists.
+The annual average salary for MFTs in Virginia is $75,990, which is much higher than the national average of $63,330.
 Location matters however as marriage and family therapists working near Washington D.C. or in other urban areas will likely earn higher salaries than therapists in rural areas.
 Learn more about VA MFT license requirements.